Adler announces '19-'20 Broadway season, Mannheim Steamroller

 In addition to the subscription series, there will be special add-on performance of “Jersey Boys,” on Jan.
-14, 2020, with seats from $37.50 to $75.
-That smash hit had an eight-show run at the Adler in April 2015.
+14, 2020, with seats ranging from $37.50 to $75.
+The smash hit had an eight-show run at the Adler in April 2015.

 Offered this year is a Six-Show Subscription Series, ranging from $240 to $415, depending on seating choice.
 A five-show series is also available, which excludes the Christmas show, ranging from $195 to $350.
 Subscription and group ticket sales are available now.